Czech Republic vs Scotland: Czech FA call off game due to coronavirus without telling Scots

 By PA Sport

-Scotland's Nations League game against the Czech Republic on Monday will not take place due to "the current situation with Covid-19", the Czech Republic football association has announced - without telling the Scots.
+Scotland's Nations League game vs the Czech Republic will not take place due to "the current situation with Covid-19", the Czech FA has said, without telling Scotland, who are preparing for Monday's fixture as normal.

 Scotland's Nations League plans were thrown into disarray 90 minutes after their opening game ended in a 1-1 draw with Israel at Hampden.